-Experiential Learning - Internships, Cooperative Education Programs and REUs
+Experiential Learning: Internships, Cooperative Education Programs and Research Experiences for Undergraduates

 Experiential Learning is a broad concept that allows for a structured student learning experience designed to occur outside the traditional classroom.
 It requires an academic component, or academic relationship associated with the student's academic discipline.
 Experiential learning typically falls into one of the following categories: